Best homeowners insurance in Connecticut of 2021

-When shopping for homeowners insurance, you may want to talk to a company representative or agent to discuss the common causes of loss in your area.
+When shopping for homeowners insurance, you may want to talk to a company representative or local agent to discuss the common causes of loss in your area.
 Understanding what is most likely to cause damage may help you choose appropriate coverages.

 Home insurance coverage options in Connecticut

 If you are buying home insurance in Connecticut, there are a few types of coverage that you may want to consider, on top of the standard coverage types, like dwelling coverage and personal liability:

 - Flood insurance: Damage caused by flooding is not covered by homeowners insurance, so you may want to consider purchasing a separate flood insurance policy from FEMA’s National Flood Insurance Program or a private insurer.
 Some insurers offer flood insurance endorsements as well to your standard homeowners policy.
 You can use FEMA’s flood map to determine if your home is located in a high-risk flood zone, but be aware that flooding can happen anywhere, as 90% of U.S. natural disasters include flooding, according to the Insurance Information Institute.